 The message is clear: taking measures aimed at preventing data breaches in healthcare is more important today than ever before.

-In this article, we’ll look at what makes your data security so vulnerable and give you some practical tips on how to prevent data breaches in healthcare organizations.
+In this article, we’ll look at what makes your data security in healthcare so vulnerable and give you some practical tips on how to prevent data breaches in healthcare organizations.

 Why do healthcare organizations attract cybercriminals?